 *Overall Cost (includes rebates)

 GTX 1050 Ti

 Choosing a CPU - Intel Vs. AMD in 2017

 It's more than just an AMD vs Intel vs NVIDIA question.
 While there are benefits and advantages to all of these brands there are often deals that arise that make one choice vastly superior to another.

 *Right now here's how I see the benefits of both:

 Advantages to Using an Intel CPU:

-- Better single core performance.
+- Better IPC or single core performance.
 Call me captain obvious, but this is a big deal in games that aren't optimized for a multitude of cores like AMD likes to provide.
 Overclocking AMD CPUs can make up some of the gap.

 - Better power efficiency.

 - Superior options for high-end users seeking max FPS and performance.